Setfive/fanduel-api/Readme.md

 * Fanduel uses a Websocket to power the "Lobby", it streams back updates which your browser normally parses into the UI.
 * [https://github.com/Setfive/fanduel-api/blob/master/examples/websocket.ts](https://github.com/Setfive/fanduel-api/blob/master/examples/websocket.ts) has an example for how you can listen in on that
 * [https://github.com/Setfive/fanduel-api/blob/master/LineupGenerator.ts](https://github.com/Setfive/fanduel-api/blob/master/LineupGenerator.ts) is a very naivete line up generator which performs a brute force search looking for a line up with the highest projected Fanduel points.
+* And no, unfortunately I haven't used this to build a bot to mint money on Fanduel...yet ;)

 ## Development